Time and the Trickster

-"Indeed," the White Guardian said.
+"Indeed," the White Guardian agreed.
 "The Web of Time was established with several key points and planets holding it in place.
 Now in addition to take imagine millions of threads, timelines being twisted around each other, linking to one another over, under and around these key points.
 This is why despite the end of the Time Lords there are still fixed points in time.
 Too much structure remains in some areas of the Web of Time for all things to be rewritten.
 Since the Time War, time and space are more vulnerable to change and paradox as time is flexible in some point and not at all in others."

 "I see," Rose said with a concerned look.
 "And the Silver Lord and the Trickster are attacking this how?"

-"Earth I'm afraid was one of the worlds that held the Web of Time in place," the White Guardian said calmly.
+"Earth I'm afraid was one of the worlds that held the Web of Time in place," the White Guardian explained.
 "It is one of the reasons your planet is attacked and invaded so much.
-Time itself pulls beings in from around the universe, not on purpose of course, but the cosmic placement of your world is very significant.
+Time itself pulls beings in from around the universe, not on purpose of course, but the cosmic metaphysical placement of your world is very significant.
 Only a handful of worlds existed like this: Gallifrey and Skarro notably."